Getty Images

 A multi-cloud strategy opens a whole new world of possibilities for business continuity, disaster recovery and resilience.
 However, guiding an organization into effective multi-cloud use is one of the more difficult tasks facing system administrators today.

-While the potential benefits of using multi-cloud for resilience are compelling, the journey can be fraught with challenges.
+While the potential benefits of using multi-cloud for DR are compelling, the journey can be fraught with challenges.
 IT teams and systems administrators must confront the potential roadblocks in adopting multi-cloud and develop strategies to mitigate those issues.

-Benefits of a multi-cloud resilience strategy
+Benefits of a multi-cloud DR strategy

 Redundancy.
 The redundancy achieved through multi-cloud deployment can significantly enhance business continuity and resilience.
 Even if one cloud provider experiences an outage, a business can continue operations with the other.
 The use of multiple clouds can turn a disaster scenario into a noticeable but easily mitigated issue.